MelaCant/MelaCant/README.md

 ### Hi there 👋, My name is Melina
 #### I'm a Web Designer
-![I'm a Web Designer ]

-Skills:  HTML / CSS/ JS
+Languajes and tools:  HTML / CSS/ JS

 - 🔭 I’m currently working on this page.
 - 🌱 I’m currently learning Full Stack web Developer and Design UX/IU